pauldennis2/TextQuest/JsonApiDoc.md

 In version 0.0.9, you can now define a "clock" for your dungeon.
 Nearly ever component now has two new properties: "onTick" and "onTock" (these properties won't be listed below since they are near-universal).
 You have access to two new events: `doTick` and `doTock`.
 These events will trigger the appropriate events for all the components.
 It's your job as the dungeon designer to decide what "advances the clock" in your dungeon.
 You could do a tick every time the hero moves, every time they cast a spell, etc. "tick" and "tock" just represent two different time-based events.
 You can use them however you want; by convention, I'd suggest that if one is more common, it should be ticks (ticks happen more than tocks).
 You could use both together to represent something like seconds/minutes.
 For example, every time the hero moves, do a tick.
 Every time a `tick` happens, we advance a dungeon variable called `time`, and if `time = 10` we reset time and do a `tock` (this then triggers whatever `onTock` events you've assigned.

 **Note**: You **will** get stuck in an infinite loop if you do something like `"onTick":"doTick"` (it keeps triggering itself over and over).
 This might seem obvious, particular if you have experience programming.
 But it's also possible to get stuck in a less obvious way: `"onTick":"light" [...] "onLightingChange:{"WELL_LIT":"doTick"}` would have the same effect.

+**Note 2**: If you have multiple tick/tock actions, it's hard to specify the order in which they will happen.
+In general, you should assume that tick/tock events will happen in a random order.
+(If A, B, and C all have `tick` events, then the actual order in which those events happen could be A, B, C; B, C, A; C, B, A - etc).

 ## Creating A Dungeon